Slicer/Slicer/Docs/developer_guide/extensions.md

 Until August 2021, a Midas-based server at `http://slicer.kitware.com/midas3` was used.
 This server is not online anymore, as it was not feasible to perform all software updates that would have kept it secure.

+## Extensions Index

+The ExtensionsIndex is a repository containing a list of [extension description files](#extension-description-file) `*.s4ext` used by the Slicer [Extensions build system](#extensions-build-system) to build, test, package and upload extensions on the [extensions server](#extensions-server).

+The ExtensionsIndex is hosted on GitHub: <https://github.com/Slicer/ExtensionsIndex>

+Each branch of the repository contains extension descrtiption files that corresponds to the same branch in the Slicer repository.
+For example, `master` branch contains descriptions for Slicer `master` branch, and `4.11` branch contains extension descripions for Slicer's `4.11` branch.

+Extension developers have to make sure that the extension description in each branch of the Extensions index is compatible with the corresponding Slicer version.
+Extension developers often create the same branches (`master`, `4.11`, `4.13`, ...) in their repository and they specify this branch name in the extensions descriptor file.

 ## Frequently asked questions

 ### Can an extension contain different types of modules?